 The current challenging macro-economic environment and current weak overall advertising environment in general, present uncertainties that could impact our future results of operations, including the timing and amount of spending from our advertising clients and collections of accounts receivable.
 However, in our current quarter we benefited from several factors including the growth in our advertising client base, growing recognition of the effectiveness of cinema advertising relative to other mediums, and the impact of the improving quality and scale of our national digital network and the related increase in salable impressions.
-In 2008 we added three large circuits to our network with the addition of Kerasotes and Hollywood, and the integration of AMC Loews.
-These additions have added nearly 100 million new attendees on a full-year pro-forma basis, representing approximately a billion new salable advertising impressions.
-Our sales force has integrated these additional impressions into the advertising sales process during 2008 and will be made part of our selling process in 2009.
-We believe that these new circuits will strengthen our selling proposition in comparison to television and other national advertising platforms.
+In 2008 we added three large circuits to our network with the addition of Kerasotes and Hollywood, and integrated the AMC Loews circuit that had been previously part of another cinema advertising network.
+These additions have added nearly 100 million new attendees on a full-year pro-forma basis, representing approximately a billion new salable advertising impressions within our FirstLook preshow.
+Our sales force integrated these additional impressions into the advertising sales process during 2008 and they were made part of our selling process in 2009.
+We believe that these new circuits have strengthened our selling proposition in comparison to television and other national advertising platforms.
 It should be noted, however, that while our local advertising business is benefiting from the expansion of screens in our network, it is expected to continue to be adversely affected by the impact of the current economic downturn on our local customers, some of which have reduced their advertising spending.

 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to our founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
 During 2008, we sold 90 seconds to two of our founding members and 60 seconds to the third.
-In 2009, all three founding members will acquire only 60 seconds, thereby reducing our beverage revenue received from our founding members.
-This inventory previously sold to the founding members is now available for sale to our national advertising clients, which could reduce the impact of the lower founding member commitment.
+Beginning in 2009, all three founding members are acquiring only 60 seconds, which is likely to reduce our 2009 beverage revenue received from our founding members as this impact will more than offset its positive impact of the contractual CPM increase.
+This inventory previously sold to the founding members is now available for sale to our national advertising clients, which could reduce the impact of the lower founding member commitment as our inventory utilization rates increase.